 The plants also add an extra layer of interest and show depth.
 I’ve cropped the photo to include more sky and show you how it would look without the foliage in the foreground.
 It’s still interesting, but taking away the foreground interest reduces the sense of depth.

 Foreground interest with longer focal lengths

-It isn’t always possible to include foreground interest with longer focal lengths.
-The magnifying effect (when compared to a wide-angle lens used from the same viewpoint) means you often can’t include much foreground interest.
+It may not be possible to include foreground interest with longer focal lengths.
+The magnifying effect (when compared to a wide-angle lens used from the same viewpoint) means you often can’t get foreground interest in the frame.